jasonacox/lightcycle-povray/README.md

 ## Background

 * The original TRON LightCycle was created using simple geometric primatives.
-* [The Persistence of Vision Raytracer](http://www.povray.org/) is a free ray tracing renderer that takes simple geometic and scene descriptions to produce high-quality images.
+* [The Persistence of Vision Raytracer](http://www.povray.org/) is a free raytracer that takes simple geometic and scene descriptions to produce high-quality images.

 The POV-Ray model for the LightCycle used here is based on work done by Carl N. Hoff.